roodriigoooo/SoftwareDevForBusiness/GIT.md

 ### Fast-forward Merge
 - Moves branch pointer forward, no divergence or creation of new commits.
 - Keeps commit history linear, with no commits with multiple parents.
-- Ideal for feature branches with no conflicts, as it is **only applicable when the target branch (the branch we want to merge to where we are now) is directly behind**.
+- Ideal for feature branches with no conflicts, as it is **only applicable when the target branch (the branch that will receive the changes, the one we are merging into) is directly behind**.

 Before FF merge:
 ```mermaid